hltcoe/concrete-python/README.rst

 Other Concrete tools will raise an exception if a **required** field is missing on deserialization or serialization, and will raise an exception if a "default required" field is missing on serialization.
-By default, Concrete-Python does not perform any validation of Thrift objects on serialization or deserialization.
+By default, concrete-python does not perform any validation of Thrift objects on serialization or deserialization.
 The Python Thrift classes do provide shallow ``validate()`` methods, but they only check for explicitly **required** fields (not "default required" fields) and do